-These Bylaws are the Wellington Regional Navigation and Safety Bylaws 2003.
+These Bylaws are the Wellington Regional Navigation and Safety Bylaws 2003, a amended 2009.

-These Bylaws come into force on 23 December 2003.
+These Bylaws come into force on 1 July 2009.

 (Explanation: These Bylaws replace the Wellington Regional Navigation and Safety Bylaws 2000.
 The Bylaws incorporate amendments which come into force on 1 July 2009.)